nperaino/HRMSScripts/mobility/Readme.txt

+This script will allow for the PA and PSA calculations.

 Input file is generated as an XYZ Gaussian input.
 I use Gabedit to do geometry optimization and then create a gaussian input.
 There is no specific reason I am doing it this way other than it is quick.